This document is an English translation of the Finnish auditor’s report. Only the Finnish version of the report is legally binding.

 In our opinion

-— the consolidated financial statements give a true and fair view of the group’s financial performance and financial position in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU
+— the consolidated financial statements give a true and fair view of the group’s financial position, financial performance and cash flows in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU

 — the financial statements give a true and fair view of the parent company’s financial performance and financial position in accordance with the laws and regulations governing the preparation of financial statements in Finland and comply with statutory requirements.